fr0z3nfyr/CakePHP-Notification-Manager/README.md

 ## Todo

+* Comments!
 * Add device specific push notification
 * Set up more error checking
 * Add SMS
 * Add Unit tests!

+## Aknowledgements

+The basic layout of this of this README was taken from https://github.com/dkullmann/CakePHP-Elastic-Search-DataSource

 ## License